memodb-io/nano-manus/README.md

 ## Known Issues

+- `nano-manus` is extremely unstable!
+My guess is `gpt-4o` is not that good at tool use.
 - `Unable to exit`: seem like some MCPs will cause the problems of unable to exit the program when all the tasks were done.
 - `nano-manus` will operate files and run command **on the current dir of your local computer**, make sure you don't run it on some important folders.